 5. Jupiter Apartments - From $1260 per month.

-Seattle is a great spot for budget-conscious students.
+Seattle is a great spot for budget-conscious students as many student apartments in Seattle come fully furnished.
 You can find affordable flats without draining your wallet or relying on student loans.
-Seattle offers many affordable student accommodation options.
-Amber helps you find the best student apartments in Seattle.
-You can sort by price using filters.
-The listings are clear, so you know exactly what you get for your money.
-Here are some options for affordable Seattle student housing.
+Seattle offers many affordable student living options in close proximity to top universities.
+With Amber being the leading platform for such student apartments listings in Seattle, you can sort by price, distance, locality and even your preferred room type.
+The listings are clear with thoughtfully designed floor plans so you know exactly what you get for your money.
+Here are some affordable Seattle student accommodation options.

 1. Bridges At 11th - ★★★★★ (5/5) - This property offers luxurious studios, 2-bedroom, and 1-bedroom apartments from $759 per month.

-2. Ravenna Garden - The property offers lovely bedroom apartments with luxurious amenities like a garden starting from $799 per month.
+2. Ravenna Garden - The property offers lovely furnished apartments, with floor plans designed to include luxurious amenities like a garden starting from $799 per month.

 3. The Row Apartments - The property has convenient facilities like a garden and a bike storage starting from $916 per month.

-4. Wallingford Studios - The property has beautiful studios with prices starting from $925 per month.
+4. Wallingford Studios - The property has beautiful cozy studios with prices starting from $925 per month.

 5. Sun Property - The property is famous for having parking for students to store their vehicles, and it starts from $745 per month.